Toshiba Aurex System 10: Still Playing After All Those Years

 Tapiutan Island from a distance

 The next stop would be ‘Secret Beach‘.
-It is accessible via a narrow portal that leads to a cove with shallow water surrounded by limestone walls that have seen a good slice of mankind’s history.
+It is accessible via a narrow portal that leads to a cove with shallow water, surrounded by limestone walls that have witnessed a significant slice of mankind’s history.
 The big boulders below the water made it an ideal place to waddle around and enjoy the sun.

 Lunch aboard the boat consisted of a salad medley made of cucumbers, tomatoes, lettuce, grilled ‘pork liempo’ (pork belly), steamed ‘tahong‘ (mussels), grilled ‘tambakol‘ (skipjack tuna) complemented with slices of watermelon and pineapple.
 We also bought fresh coconuts from an enterprising vendor who sold canned soda and beer on a boat.